 I am a Christian missionary and a physician.
 I use medicines and surgical instruments to help people.

-I find there is a big difference between those who study medicines and surgical instruments, and those who use them.
+use them.
 I have many stories I could tell, but if I begin telling you all of my stories, you'll surely grow old and die before I am finished.
 Let's use only one story.

 I was in a museum not long ago.
 They had a display of old surgical instruments, some of which I had never seen before.
 Even though I had never seen some of their surgical instruments before, I knew how they were used, because I use surgical instruments.